Last Updated on March 16, 2023

 Vegan Napa Cabbage Recipes

-Chinese Cabbage: in Mandarin, Chinese cabbage is known as dàbáicài (大白菜), , literally means “big white vegetable.”
-Outside of Asia, this vegetable is also referred to as Chinese cabbage.
+In Mandarin, Chinese cabbage is known as dàbáicài (大白菜), literally means “big white vegetable.”

 Raw Chinese cabbage has a thin, crisp texture and a mild taste, and when cooked, it softens and gets sweeter.